166th Air Refueling Squadron: Tactical air command

-Having left their Thunderstreaks in France, the 166th TFW was re-equipped with F-100C Super Sabre fighter-bombers, which greatly enhanced its mission capabilities.
+Having left their Thunderstreaks in France, the 166th was re-equipped with F-100C Super Sabre fighter-bombers, which greatly enhanced its mission capabilities.
 During the mid-1960s the squadron trained with the supersonic jet, however on 26 January 1968, in response to the USS Pueblo incident, President Johnson mobilized a major portion of the Selected Reserve Force, which included the 166th TFS.

 Along with the Kansas ANG F-100C 127th Tactical Fighter Squadron, the 166th was federalized and deployed to Kunsan Air Base, South Korea.
 The federalized ANG squadrons were assigned as part of the 354th Tactical Fighter Wing.
 The squadrons flew deterrent air defense missions over South Korean airspace during the next year.
 During the deployment some pilots flew combat missions in South Vietnam while performing temporary assignments with other units.
 The performance of the ANG units at Kusan in 1968–69 suggested the prerequisites of effective air reserve programs and paved the way for adoption of the total force policy in 1970 which exists today.